Wallington, Hertfordshire

 Wallington is a small village and civil parish in the North Hertfordshire district of Hertfordshire, England.
 It lies 3 miles east of the town of Baldock.
 Nearby villages include Rushden, with which it shares a parish council, and Sandon.

 The Icknield Way Path passes through the village on its 110-mile journey from Ivinghoe Beacon in Buckinghamshire to Knettishall Heath in Suffolk.
 The author George Orwell lived in the village in the 1930s and 1940s.

 History

-The village appears to have been named for its Romano-British population.
+The village's name means "settlement belonging to Wændel", from Old English ing "belonging to" and tun "enclosure, town, yard".

 Buildings of interest

 The Church of St Mary is a Grade II* listed building lying at the southern end of the village.
 The nave, west tower and windows date from the mid-15th Century.
 The chancel was rebuilt in 1864.

 Interior view.
 Church of St Mary, Wallington.